Mikeskay/Jelly-Defense/README.md

 - Return the value of damage done (BlueTower and RedTower have 2 points damage, BlueRedTower has 1 point damage)

 - Code attackJelly so that it attacks in a Jelly (Hint: it needs the information on what Jelly is attacked as a parameter).

+Write an appropriate JellyTest class which creates one Jelly of each type one with health 100 and one with health 0.
+Print for each of them if they are alive.

 Create a new test file TowerAttack.java that creates an ArrayList of 10 different types of Jellies, an ArrayList of 5 different towers of random power levels.
 After that